-Based on your symptoms, are you still unsure it’s a yeast infection?
 Many symptoms are similar between UTIs and yeast infections.
-They’re both infections that occur “down there” and might be to blame if you feel a burning sensation when you pee.
-That said, they’re very different!
+They’re both infections that occur “down there” and might be to blame if you feel a burning sensation when you pee — yet they’re very different!

 Many folks commonly confuse a UTI with a yeast infection and vice versa.
 Here’s what you need to know.

-UTI’s occur when bacteria (the bad kind) enters your urinary system.
-You’ll likely feel a burning sensation when you pee and will feel the need to ‘go’ much more frequently than normal.
-Your urine may appear cloudy in color and have a strong odor.
-This can be a helpful distinguishing symptom, as yeast infections in women don’t typically result in pee or discharge that has much (if any) an odor.
+UTIs occur when “bad” bacteria enter your urinary system.
+UTIs can affect you anywhere along your urinary tract, from your urethra all the way up to your bladder, ureters, and kidneys.
+You’ll likely feel a burning sensation when you pee and will feel the need to “go” much more frequently than normal.
+Your urine may appear cloudy and have a strong odor.

 - Contact with stool.
-Your poo contains all kinds of bad bacteria—including E.coli and more.
-When you don’t practice good bathroom hygiene, or you love wearing thongs, bacteria from your stool can enter your urinary system.
+Your poo contains all kinds of “bad” bacteria — including E.coli.
+When you don’t practice good bathroom hygiene (or love wearing thongs), bacteria from your stool can enter your urinary system.

 - Having sex.
 During intercourse, there’s a lot going on down there.
 Bacteria can be introduced to the vagina and urethra by the penis.
 It’s recommended that women urinate promptly after having sex to help flush out any bacteria from the urethra.

 - Not peeing enough!
 If you’re prone to “hold it” as long as you can, think again.
 Not urinating frequently enough can cause UTIs.